I blame the following for my nearly month-long blogging

 Ready?
 Here we go.

-2) Post instructions as often as possible on the board
+2) write instructions on the board whenever possible

 It sounds unnecessary and/or like something you should only be doing for kindergartners, but it completely revolutionized my classroom management.
-As much as possible, post exactly what students are supposed to be doing and be as specific as you can.
+Anytime students are working on their own, post exactly what they should be doing and be as specific as you can.
 Every day when students come in, I have posted what materials they should have, what they should be doing, and how much time they have to do it after the bell rings.

 Just kidding.
-Here at Love, Teach we don't advocate The Chokey.
+Here at Love, Teach we don’t advocate The Chokey from Roald Dahl’s Matilda.
 But you get the idea.

 4) Procedure the heck out of everything

 The first 2-3 weeks are the most important of the school year in terms of getting what you want from your students.
-You can either set up your classroom as a place where things get done safely and efficiently, or a place where the students call the shots and you are constantly in need of shock therapy.
+You can either set up your classroom as a place where things get done safely and efficiently, or a place where the students call the shots and you are crying in your car every day.
 Read The First Days of School by Harry Wong, the procedures guru.
-Here's how Wong's method works.
+Here’s how Wong’s method works.

 First, you need to figure out exactly how you want everything done.
 What do I mean by everything?
 The way students enter and exit, when they can sharpen pencils, if and how they will borrow pencils from you, what heading they will use on their papers, what to do when a visitor walks in, how to ask to go to the bathroom, how you will get their attention quickly, how students will pass in papers, how to work in groups, how to demonstrate active listening, etc. Then, have students practice these procedures until they are not just ok, but perfect.
 This can take anywhere from 1-3 weeks.
 (I have about 25 procedures and it took me 2 weeks this year with 50-minute classes.)
-Only once your students have mastered your procedures can you begin real instruction.
+Of course, can definitely introduce these procedures alongside the curriculum you’re teaching.

 Crazy, right?
 I know it may sound a little brainwash-y and restrictive, but having these procedures in place actually allows you and your students more freedom in the long run.
 It builds trust and your students will feel secure.
 Just read the book, pretty please.

-5) Don't ever be less than 100% nice and accommodating to clerks/receptionists
+5) Don’t ever be less than 100% nice and accommodating to administrative assistants and other staff

 As far as the title of this list goes, I’m kind of cheating since I am fortunate enough to have received this piece of advice before I started my first year, but I still wanted to include it because it’s uber important, ja.
 Just off the top of my head I can think of four new teachers at my school that are currently suffering from bad relationships with staff members, and can think of probably ten other teachers that have been through the same thing over the past couple of years at different schools.
 You should know three important things about clerks and receptionists: